 - Your thoughts (What’s on your mind?)

 And we give social media real-time updates about all those things.
-“Hey Zuck, here’s my thoughts about Game of Thrones.
+“Hey Zuck, here are my thoughts about Game of Thrones.
 It.. (spoilers).”

-What’s worse is, the platform can distance themselves from responsibility.
+What’s worse is, the platform can distance itself from responsibility.
 “Well yeah, sorry about the breach but hey, I’m not the one who put it there.
 Just saying.”
 Annoying, but true.

 Our definition of privacy is that we should be free from intrusion or disturbance in our private life or affairs.
 Yet, we let social media intrude on our daily lives.
 “Oh, I got a like.
 Oh, a friend request.
 Hey, a message from so and so.”
 Our phones buzz and beep away.